 Alli weight-loss pill: Does it work?

-Alli (pronounced AL-eye) is an over-the-counter drug meant for overweight adults who are struggling to shed excess pounds.
-With its easy access and weight-loss promises, is Alli your answer to losing weight?
+Alli (pronounced AL-eye) is an over-the-counter drug meant for overweight adults struggling to shed excess pounds.
+With its easy access and weight-loss promises, is Alli your answer for losing weight?

 What is Alli?

-In 2010, the Food and Drug Administration (FDA) published a safety review of orlistat because of rare reports of serious liver injury in people using it.
+The FDA published a safety review of orlistat in 2010 because of rare reports of serious liver injury in people using it.
 The FDA found no evidence to confirm that orlistat was the cause of the reported liver injuries.

 However, Alli and Xenical labels were revised because of the reports.
-Talk to your doctor immediately if you have signs or symptoms that may indicate liver injury:
+Talk to your health care provider right away if you have signs or symptoms of liver injury, such as:

 - Loss of appetite

 Orlistat (the active ingredient in Alli) promotes weight loss by decreasing the amount of dietary fat absorbed in your intestines.